danyuchn/GMAT-score-report-analysis/README.md

 * For Python Tools:
   * Python 3.8 or higher
-  * Required libraries: numpy, pandas, matplotlib, scipy, ipywidgets, pytz
+  * Required libraries: numpy, pandas, matplotlib, scipy, ipywidgets, pytz, **streamlit, openai** (ensure these are in `requirements.txt` or installed manually for the Streamlit app)
 * For Excel VBA Tool:
   * Microsoft Excel with VBA support enabled